 We know that DUI is a charge given for driving under the influence of alcohol and/or other substances.
 THC content from marijuana intake can impair a person’s judgement and decision-making just as much as alcohol and drugs.

 Our program is an educational course which through therapeutic counselling helps you recognize, learn about, and stop unhealthy behaviors.

 We help our clients learn coping skills and create new healthy habits for a healthy lifestyle.

-The mindset that “he/she is okay to drive” when the person drinks or uses any kind of drugs, may cause more problems than the “inconvenience” of calling a taxi but the outcome of driving under the influence can potentially cost your life or the life of others.
+The mindset that “he/she is okay to drive” when the person drinks or uses any kind of drugs, may cause more problems than the “inconvenience” of calling a taxi but the outcome of driving under the influence can potentially cost your life, or the life of others.

-Abuse is defined by certain controlling behaviours in intimate relationships such as marriage, and couples living together.
+Abusing is defined by certain controlling behaviours in intimate relationships such as marriage, and couples living together.